PremiumRush/Ascension-1.21.1/README.md

 ## Ideas - (Unsure or Distant Additions to the Game)
 Items:
-- Artifacts (Drop from various bosses, used to open Portal to Underworld Dimension)
+- Artifacts (Drop from various bosses, used to open Portal to New Dimension)

 Blocks:
 - Artifact Pedestal